castiron/donut/README.md

 password=
 ```

+When using postgresql, password must be supplied with a `~/.pgpass` file, which will be a bit redundant.

 Note: The actual file name and extension are arbitrary.
 Donut will loop through the `config/` directory and attempt to
 use each file as config.
+Makes the most sense to name the file the same as the schema.

 You can run the script manually to test your configuration: `./donut`